benjann/robreg/README.md

 Main changes:

+    16apr2021 (version 2.0.2):
+    - options -noheader- and -notable- added
+    - option -nodetail- in -robreg hausman- no longer documented; use -notable-
+    - robreg can now display results from -xtrobreg-

     08apr2021 (version 2.0.1):
     - robreg lts/lqs/lms now store the h-quantile of squared residuals in e(q_h) (for use by -predict, subset-)